ctavolazzi/fogsift/src/wiki/concepts/root-cause.md

 # Root Cause Analysis

 Root cause analysis is the systematic process of tracing a problem back to its origin.
-It's not about fixing symptoms—it's about finding the actual source.
+It's not about fixing symptoms.
+It's about finding the actual source.

 ## The Principle

-> "For every complex problem, there is an answer that is clear, simple, and wrong." — H.L.
+> "For every complex problem, there is an answer that is clear, simple, and wrong." - H.L.
 Mencken

 Most organizations treat symptoms.
 They see a fire and reach for a hose.
 But fires have ignition points.
 Find the ignition point, and you don't need the hose.